danilogalisteu/bd-05-pp-treasurydata/README.md

 # treasurydata

 This console application scrapes the Brazilian Treasury Direct website and shows a table with basic data about the available government bonds.
+For each bond, historical prices and yields can be retrieved and shown as line charts.

 ## Installation and use